- GDP (PPP):

 - FDI Inflow:

-Following independence in 1960, cocoa and cashew exports made Côte d’Ivoire West Africa’s second-largest economy, but this was not enough to prevent political turmoil.
-A North–South civil war raged from 1999 to 2007, when rebel leader Guillaume Soro joined former President Laurent Gbagbo’s government.
-U.N. and France had to intervene three years later to ensure that the internationally recognized winner of the 2010 election, Alassane Ouattara, U.N. and French forces removed him.
-Ouattara won a second five-year term in late 2015, and the U.N. withdrew its troops in 2017.
+Following independence in 1960, cocoa and cashew exports made Côte d’Ivoire West Africa’s second-largest economy, but prosperity did not prevent political turmoil.
+After a North–South civil war ended in 2007, rebel leader Guillaume Soro joined former President Laurent Gbagbo’s government.
+U.N. and France had to intervene three years later to ensure that the internationally recognized winner of the 2010 election, Alassane Ouattara, took office.
+Ouattara won a second five-year term in 2015, and the U.N. withdrew its troops in 2017.
 Ouattara’s launch of the ruling coalition’s Houphouetist Rally for Democracy and Peace in 2018 was divisive.
-The government’s pro-business reforms and strong private investment in areas such as agriculture, agribusiness, mining, light manufacturing, housing, and services have driven robust economic growth in recent years.
+The government’s pro-business reforms and strong private investment in such areas as agriculture, agribusiness, mining, light manufacturing, housing, and services have driven robust economic growth in recent years.
 Côte d’Ivoire joined the Asian Infrastructure Investment Bank in 2019.